City-of-Helsinki/drupal-helfi-etusivu/tests/e2e/README.md

 #### Extending Global Teardown

-To add custom teardown logic, create a `globalTeardown.ts` in your project's `utils` directory:
+To add custom teardown logic, create a `projectTeardown.ts` in your project's `utils` directory:

 ### Storage State